calvinhendriks/MKW-LAN-Brainslug/README.md

 So, now 2 of the 3 problems indicated above are solved.

 ## 3. Solution Pt II
-Now we only need to solve the custom distribution issue.
+Now we only need to solve the custom track distribution issue.
-Custom Distributions often come in 2 flavours:
+Custom Track Distributions often come in 2 flavours:
-- A ISO Builder script
+- An ISO Builder script
 - A riivolution folder. \

 These roughly do the same thing; The ISO Builder extracts the files from a supplied vanilla MKWII iso and replaces some files.
 Often, it also patches the main.dol with some cheatcodes and patches it to load LE-CODE.
 Riivolution also does these file replacements, but on the wii itself (you need the original disc).
-For riivolution mods, the main.dol that replaces the original is already patched to contain the cheats and load LE-CODE.
+For riivolution mods, the main.dol that replaces the original is already patched to contain the cheats and load LE-CODE. \

-For the custom distribution part, Yuri already points is in the right direction; Emvolution, also by InvoxiPlayGames.
+For the custom track distribution part, Yuri already points is in the right direction; Emvolution, also by InvoxiPlayGames.
 Emvolution is basically a riivolution BrainSlug module.
 The problem with Emvolution is that it does not support patched main.dol files.
 However, most custom distributions rely on LE-CODE (for the scrollable cups selection screen for example). \

 This is where the KamekLoader comes in.
 KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load lecode-XXX.bin (XXX = USA/JAP/PAL/KOR).
-In variety pack, E/J/P/K.bin also adds other functionality to the game.
+In variety pack, E/J/P/K.bin also adds other functionality to the game. \
+Finally, we have solved all issues and we are able to play MKWII Custom Track Distribution in LAN Mode without any disc, while also loading our beloved cheat codes.

+## 3. Summary
+- Load ISO through BrainSlug by selecting alt dol file in USB Loader GX
+- LAN functionality from rmc-local-net.mod BrainSlug module(LAN Mod from Cadderz & MrBean35000vr)
+- Load cheats by using gct.mod BrainSlug module
+- Patch in the Custom Tracks through Emvolution.mod BrainSlug module
+- Patch in KamekLoader (Loader.bin) with KamekLoader.mod BrainSlug module.
+The KamekLoader loads E.bin, which in turn loads

 ## 3. Prepping SD card
 The SD card needs to be formatted in a proper way, otherwise you will get green error screens.